skillrepos/helm-fun-v2/codespace-labs.md

 cd roar-web2
 ```

 2. For switching between the prod and test database, we'll add two different versions of the image to choose from - one for prod and one for test.
-Edit and modify the charts/roar-db/values.yaml file and add the following values.
-(For reference, or if you're concerned about the typing, in the ~/helm-fun-v2/extra folder, there is a values.yaml with the code already in it.)
-You can save and close the editor afterwards.
+Edit and modify the charts/roar-db/values.yaml file and update the values via the same diffing/merge process we've used before.
+Here's the command to bring up the diff.

 ```
 code -d ../extra/values6-1.yaml charts/roar-db/values.yaml